Fixing Attachment Control Is Not Working Issue in Access!

 Adding The Attachment Field In Datasheet View

-• Now tap to the datasheet tab, and get into the Data Type & Formatting.
+• Now tap on the datasheet tab, and get into the Data Type & Formatting.
 Hit the down arrow which is present just next to the data type option.
 After that click attachment.

 Adding The Attachment Field In Datasheet View 2